Probate Q&A Series

 • Identify and contact potential administrators

-• File the petition in the proper superior court
+• File the application in the proper clerk’s office

 • Arrange and post any required bond